-Volatia is a leading provider of professional Italian interpretation and translation services.
-Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Italian language and cultural barriers.
-The secret sauce is our proprietary technology, coupled with our vast network of qualified professional interpreters and translators.
+Volatia is a leading provider of professional Italian language translation and interpreter services.
+Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Italian translations and interpretations.

 Italian became the official language of Italy after the unification of the country in 1861.
 However, (the plot thickens), the country is home to dozens of languages or dialects.
 The subject is debatable, really, since linguists argue that some dialects are in fact languages.
 All these regional dialects or languages evolved from Latin, and not Italian, hence the doubt.
 Kind of reminds us of the story of the Tower of Babel, doesn’t it?
 In an effort to understand this debate a little, bellow there is a short explanation of the 6 most well-known dialects and languages of Italy.

 Standard Italian, the language most spoken in the country and taught in schools originated from the language spoken in Florence, in the region of Tuscany.
 This has happened because of great authors, such as Dante, Petrarca and Boccaccio, who used this language to write their masterpieces.
 According to ISTAT, 45.9% of Italians speak standard Italian at home, and around 32% use both Italian and a dialect, only 14% use only an Italian dialect.

 Lombard and Milanese